Emulations. Childhoods at School

 Bibliography

-Bernstein, B. (1975), Language and Social Classes, Paris: Éditions de Minuit.
+Bernstein, B. (1975), Language and Social Classes, Paris, Éditions de Minuit.

-Bertrand J., Mennesson C., Court M., (2014), “Boys Who Don’t Get Involved in Competitive Sports: Family Conditions Underlying Gender Nonconformity,” *Recherches familiales*, no. 11, pp. 85–96.
+Bertrand, J., Mennesson, C., and Court, M. (2014), “Boys Who Don’t Get Involved in Competitive Sports: Family Conditions Contributing to Gender Nonconformity,” *Recherches familiales*, No. 11, pp. 85–96.

-Bonnéry, S. (2010), “A Genetic Sociology of Dispositions Toward Informed Eclecticism in Reading Children’s Literature (Ages 5–7),” Conference “30 Years After *La Distinction*.”
+Bonnéry, S. (2010), “A Genetic Sociology of Dispositions Toward Enlightened Eclecticism in Reading Children’s Literature (Ages 5–7),” Symposium “30 Years After *La Distinction*.”
 Online.
 URL: http://hal.archives-ouvertes.fr/docs/00/67/66/31/PDF/papier_final_colloque_distinction.pdf..

-Brougère, G. (1997), “Play and Educational Objectives,” Revue française de pédagogie, no. 119, pp. 47–56.
+Brougère, G. (1997), “Play and Educational Objectives,” *Revue française de pédagogie*, No. 119, pp. 47–56.

 Caille, J. P., and Rosenwald, F. (2006), “Inequalities in Academic Achievement in Elementary School: Origins and Trends,” *France, Social Portrait*, 2006 edition, INSEE, pp. 115–138.

-Chamberedon, J.-C., and J. Prévost (1973), “The ‘Child’s Work’: A Social Definition of Early Childhood and the Distinctive Roles of Preschool,” *Revue française de sociologie*, vol. 14, pp. 295–335.
+Chamberedon, J.-C., and Prévost, J. (1973), “The ‘Child’s Work’: A Social Definition of Early Childhood and the Distinctive Functions of Preschool,” *Revue française de sociologie*, vol. 14, pp. 295–335.

 Court, M. (2017), Sociology of Children, Paris, La Découverte.